 - Motion for Joint Trial, for two or more defendants to be tried at the same time

 - Motion to Consolidate a Trial, if defendants have multiple grand jury indictments they could all be heard at the same time

 Get Legal Help to Better Understand Pre-Trial Motions

 Which pretrial motions will be most effective depends entirely on the facts of your case and the applicable law.
-The best way to determine which pre-trial motions to file is the consult with a local criminal defense attorney who can not only answer any questions you may have, but also file the motions on your behalf.
+The best way to determine which pre-trial motions to file is to consult with a local criminal defense attorney who can not only answer any questions you may have but also file the motions on your behalf.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help